Written by Adam McIlroy.

 The most traditional option available to people who want to keep the ashes of their loved ones is to hold them in an urn at home.
 This is an ancient practice in the history of cremation which has been observed since before the days of the Romans.
 The urns we use today are not too dissimilar from those found in excavations of classical archaeological sites.

+If you’re looking for ideas for loved ones’ ashes that go beyond urns, there are now many creative ways to memorialise cremation ashes.
 Urns are not the only option available to those who want something to remember their loved one by around the home.
 Cremation ashes can be incorporated into all kinds of keepsake, from earrings, necklaces and bracelets; to glass ornaments, vessels and paperweights; and even Christmas-tree decorations.
 This is an option that can allow many people from the same family to commemorate someone, like a grandfather for instance, in their own way, due to the fact that several keepsakes could be made from the ashes of one person.

 Some families, rather than placing the urn in a niche within a public area of the columbarium, have their own private mausoleum within its walls.
 These private tombs may even contain the remains of prior generations, and therefore may come with a good deal of sentimental significance.
 But, of course, purchase and maintenance of this space can be very expensive, so it may not be for everyone.

-The most popular cremation ash idea is to scatter the remains in a place special to the person who has died.
+The most popular cremation ash idea is to scatter the ashes in a place special to the person who has died.
 Although we feel that it’s especially important to comply with the dying wishes of our loved ones who may have wanted their ashes scattered in a special location, it’s important to approach it responsibly.
 There may be specific legal, moral or environmental considerations that you need to make beforehand, and in other cases, it may not be possible.

 For those who’ve had a low-cost direct cremation, such as those offered by Aura, they will have the option to spend the money they’ve saved on hearses, limousines, funeral processions and floral tributes, to personalise a scattering ceremony instead.
 This could be a more meaningful and special way to spend the money for some families.